SathyaSwaroop007/AI-WIKI-QUIZ/README.md

-# WikiQuiz AI
+# WikiQuiz AI 🧠
-AI-Powered Wikipedia Quiz Generator
+**Turn Wikipedia into interactive learning — instantly**

-A full-stack application that transforms Wikipedia articles into structured, high-quality quizzes using Generative AI, RESTful APIs, and persistent storage.
+WikiQuiz AI is a full-stack application that converts Wikipedia articles into structured, high-quality quizzes using Generative AI.

+Instead of passively reading long articles, users can actively test their understanding through automatically generated questions, explanations, and difficulty levels — all powered by a production-ready backend.

-This project is designed to demonstrate backend engineering skills, AI integration, API design, and database modeling in a production-oriented manner.
+This project is built to showcase **real-world backend engineering**, **AI integration**, and **API-first design**.

 ---

-## Problem Statement
+## Why WikiQuiz AI?

-Wikipedia is a powerful knowledge source, but learning from it is mostly passive.
+Wikipedia is one of the richest knowledge bases in the world — but learning from it is mostly passive.

-WikiQuiz AI converts encyclopedic content into interactive quizzes, enabling active learning and knowledge validation.
+WikiQuiz AI changes that by:
+- Turning articles into quizzes
+- Encouraging active recall
+- Helping users validate what they’ve actually learned

 ---

-## Solution Overview
+## What It Does

+1. Takes a Wikipedia article URL
-- Scrapes and cleans Wikipedia article content
+2. Scrapes and cleans the article content
-- Uses Google Gemini to generate contextual quiz questions
+3. Uses Google Gemini to generate quiz questions
-- Enforces deterministic quiz rules (count, difficulty, explanations)
+4. Applies strict rules to ensure consistency and quality
-- Persists quizzes and questions in MySQL
+5. Stores quizzes and questions in a relational database
-- Exposes a clean FastAPI-based REST API
+6. Exposes everything through a clean REST API

 ---

 ## Key Features

-- AI-generated quizzes with explanations
+- AI-generated quizzes with clear explanations
-- Difficulty levels: Easy, Medium, Hard
+- Difficulty levels: **Easy, Medium, Hard**
+- Fixed, deterministic quiz structure
 - Quiz history with timestamps
-- Related topics suggested by AI
+- AI-suggested related topics
-- RESTful API with validation and CORS
+- RESTful FastAPI backend
-- Persistent storage using MySQL
+- Persistent storage with MySQL

 ---

 ## System Architecture

 React Frontend
 ↓
 FastAPI Backend
 ↓
 Wikipedia Scraper (BeautifulSoup)
 ↓
 Google Gemini API
 ↓
 MySQL Database

 ---